barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 I want to identify schools with high class entropy and low class entropy

 Who gets pushed out of schools?
-Opportunity transfers, expulsions...
+Opportunity transfers, expulsions, suspension rates ...

 # Algorithm<a name="algo"></a>